-The Centers for Disease Control and Prevention (CDC) also recommend that women take 400 mcg of folic acid a day while pregnant.
+The also recommend that women take 400 mcg of folic acid a day while pregnant.
 They suggest starting it one month prior to conception, if possible.

 You may have noticed that many women who are pregnant experience healthier hair growth.
 This is likely due to folic acid and not the pregnancy itself.

 More importantly though, folic acid helps keep both mom and baby healthy, while also preventing potential neurological birth defects.
 Your doctor will likely suggest a daily prenatal vitamin that includes folic acid.

 Supplementation is available if you’re deficient in folic acid.
 However, for most people, it’s relatively easy to get enough vitamin B-9 through a healthy, balanced diet.

 Certain whole foods are natural sources of folate, such as:

 Keep in mind that the more processed your foods are, the less amount of folate and other nutrients they’re likely to contain.

 However, if you’re looking to get more folic acid in your diet, you can look for certain fortified foods that have 100 percent of the daily value of this nutrient and more.
 Options include fortified cereals, white rice, and breads.